Toad (Marvel Comics): Powers and abilities

 Toad's intellect and physical abilities have gone through some changes over the years.
 In the character's inception, he possessed superhuman leg strength, endurance, agility, reflexes, coordination, and balance, as well as a superhuman ability to leap great distances.
 However, over the years, Toad's original powers have increased, and he has gained additional powers through further mutation, including adhesive saliva, the ability to stick to and climb walls, and an elongated prehensile tongue..
 As a result of further mutation, he now has mottled green skin and pointed ears.

 Toad's primary mutant ability is a superhuman leaping ability that allows him to leap many times higher and farther than an ordinary human.
 He possesses some degree of superhuman strength and endurance, primarily concentrated in his lower torso and legs, which grants him superior leaping abilities.
 His vertebral column and skeletal structure are unusually flexible, enabling him to remain in a constant crouching position and contort his body into an unusual position without injury or strain.
-In his first appearances, Toad had very little knowledge of hand-to-hand combat, fighting mainly by kicking wildly and by leaping about and attempting to land on his opponents (as Toad once weighed over 250 lbs. this could be potentially harmful).
-Recently, he has demonstrated a better sense of combat and a leaner physique, using both his leaping ability and his elongated prehensile tongue to his advantage.
+In his first appearances, Toad had very little knowledge of hand-to-hand combat, fighting mainly by kicking wildly and by leaping about and attempting to land on his opponents.
+In later appearances, he has demonstrated a better sense of combat and a leaner physique, using both his leaping ability and his tongue to his advantage.